 Give back to the trails you love to use!
 We aim to make new trail construction fun and safe.
 Join us to help construct this important trail connection, and regardless of your trail experience and age, by the end of the day you will know the basics of new trail construction.
 For more information click here

 August 3rd: Redpig Trail

 Join in on this community wide project to help construct a new singletrack, multi-use trail connecting the Wellington Trail to the Barney Ford Trail.
 For more information click here

 Do you enjoy working outside, using trails, and being surround by good people?
 Then please join us on this community wide project constructing a new single track trail connecting the Wellington Trail and Barney Ford Trail.
 For more information click here

 September 7th: Redpig Trail

 Please join us for our last trail building event of the season!
 Be a part of completing this new trail connecting the Wellington Trail and Barney Ford trail.
 For more information click here

 The Town also offers team building opportunities centered around trail construction efforts for businesses, families or other groups.

-On the morning of the event, volunteers are encouraged to meet behind Town Hall (150 Ski Hill Road) at 9:00am for juice, coffee and snacks.
+On the morning of the event, volunteers are encouraged to meet in front of the Breckenridge Recreation Center (880 Airport Rd) at 9:00am for juice, coffee and snacks.
 A typical work day will end around 2:00 p.m.
 Volunteers of all ages and abilities are welcome.
 Participants should bring lunch, gloves, sunscreen, sunglasses, sturdy footwear and a water bottle.
 All other materials will be provided by the Town.
-The Town requests each Volunteer fill out a waiver prior to the trail work.
+The Town requests each volunteer fill out a waiver prior to the trail work.
 Please print a copy of the waiver to sign and bring with you when you check in.